SCIENCE MEETS BACKCOUNTRY PERFORMANCE

 The process begins with biologists and polymer chemists at Checkerspot’s labs in Berkeley, CA, and then transitions to our Design Lab in SLC for materials and product development.

 The answer is quite simple: this allows for the more intentional design of the equipment we rely on.

-Instead of being forced to choose from a limited selection of existing materials to use in a product, we design the performance characteristics we want directly into the materials we produce.
-This empowers us to use sustainable materials to produce better-performing gear—gear designed meticulously to unlock a better alpine experience.
+Instead of being forced to choose from a limited selection of existing materials, we design the performance characteristics we want directly into the materials we produce.
+We are our own supply chain.
+This empowers us with renewably sourced materials to create better performing gear, designed meticulously to heighten the alpine experience.